superwofy/E9X-M-CAN-Integration-Module/README.md

 * Display Launch Control flag.
 * Control Centre console buttons and associated LED (POWER, DSC OFF).
 * Fold/Un-fold mirrors when locking/unlocking.
+* Indicate when the trunk is opened by remote.
 * Immobilize the engine with a fuel pump cut-off until the M button is pressed X times.
-	-> If engine is started without releasing this immobilizer, alarm will sound once engine stalls.
+	* If engine is started without releasing this immobilizer, alarm will sound once engine stalls.
-	-> Can be disabled persistently by first deactivating then, holding the POWER and DSC OFF buttons for 10s.
+	* Can be disabled persistently by first deactivating then, holding the POWER and DSC OFF buttons for 10s.
 * Display Front fog lights ON (for M3 clusters that lack the symbol).
 * Audibly warn when reverse gear is engaged.
 * Audibly warn when the hood is opened.